DecodeGenetics/Ratatosk/scripts/reference_guiding/README.md

 - `<short_reads.bam>`: BAM file of the input paired-end short reads
 - `<long_reads.bam>`: BAM file of the input long reads
 - `<output_prefix>`: Output path where temporary and output files are written.
 This path must contain enough space to run the binning.
 See notes below.
-- `<slurm_partition>`: Slurm partition where the sbatch jobs will be submitted.
+- `<slurm_partition>`: Slurm partition where the sbatch jobs are submitted.
 If no partition is given, the default Slurm partition *nomosix* is used.

 **Output**

 Upon completion of the script, the corrected long reads are available in `<output_prefix>/ratatosk/sample_corrected.fastq`.
-Folder `<output_prefix>/segments` contains temporary files and can be deleted.
+Folder `<output_prefix>/segments` contains temporary files that can be deleted.

 **Important**

 Script `scripts/reference_guiding/Ratatosk.sh` is a work in progress.
 Here are a few considerations to run it that will be subsequently improved:

 - This script was designed specifically to run on a human genome dataset.
-As such, the script assumes that a machine wih at least 48 cores and 350 GB of RAM is available on the Slum partition selected.
+As such, the script assumes that a machine with at least 48 cores and 350 GB of RAM is available on the Slum partition selected.
 - Given a short reads FASTA/FASTQ file of size *X* GB and a long reads FASTA/FASTQ file of size *Y* GB, the output path *output_prefix* must have at least 2.5X + 2.5Y GB of disk available